jasonumiker/eks-quickstart-immersion/README.md

 ### Self-managed Prometheus and Grafana

-Since the AWS Managed Prometheus and Grafana are not yet available in Sydney, we're going to deploy the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) for running them on the cluster for now.
-We'll revisit this when we can get the AWS managed offering (like we have with the AWS Managed Elasticsearch below) locally.
+Since the AWS Managed Prometheus and Grafana are not yet available in Sydney, we're going to deploy the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) which is a community maintained solution for running them on our cluster for now (we'll revisit this when we can get the AWS managed offering locally).

 In order to connect to the Grafana we have provisioned an AWS Network Load Balancer (NLB) in front of it as part of the Quick Start.
 In the main Quick Start this is provisioned into a *private* subnet in the VPC where you need a VPN (either Client or Site-to-Site) or a DirectConnect to reach it.
 For the purposes of this lab we changed it to be exposed to the Internet.